 Boulevard’s ambassador brewer, Jeremy Danner, picks his perfect pairings

 It’s time again to celebrate the union of one of KC’s best-loved couples: Boulevard Brewing Company and Christopher Elbow Chocolates.
-Unless you’ve been buried under a ton a ton of snow, you’ve no doubt heard the brewery has just released this year’s Chocolate Ale, made in collaboration with Elbow.
-The limited-release brew is already on tap in a number of bars and restaurants and bottles will be in selected stores starting Feb.
-6 (weather willing).
-If past years are any indication, it won’t stick around for long.
+The limited-release brew on tap in a number of bars and restaurants starting Feb.
+2, and bottles will be in selected stores starting Feb.
+3. If past years are any indication, it won’t stick around for long.

 Thanks to its complex characteristics (and ABV of 9.1%), Boulevard Brewery Chocolate Ale is meant to be savored.
 “We worked hard to create a beer that we felt was true to Elbow’s vision in the expression and manipulation of chocolate flavors, and this beer certainly can stand alone as a liquid dessert to finish a meal,” says Boulevard’s ambassador brewer, Jeremy Danner.